Skip to Content

 Change the tassel color

 You don’t have to use blue card stock for the tassel.
-To make the gift feel more personalized, use whatever the graduate’s school colors are.
+You can use different colors.
+To make the gift feel more personalized, a fun idea is to the graduate’s school colors.
 You can also coordinate the type of candy you add to match the color of the tassel.

 If you’re making these as a graduation party favor and want to fill them with color-coordinated candy, purchase bulk candy online, just like you would do for a wedding candy buffet.
 That’s so much easier and more cost effective than buying bags of it in the store.